 This item is for the administrator to reset password.
 Enter the new password in Admin password and Confirm password.
-The input characters/numbers will be displayed as dots for security purposes.
+The input characters will be displayed as dots for security purposes.
 Click on Save to confirm the changes.
-After the changes are confirmed, the web browser will ask the administrator to re-login to the camera with the new password.
+After the changes are confirmed, the web browser will ask the administrator to login again using the new password.